Please Choose a Park:

 This gun is especially important because it not only watches over the POW camp, but also defends the canal entrance in Delaware City.

 The main entrance to Fort Delaware, the sally port could be completely locked down by closing the doors.
-As you can imagine, this is a busy place.
+As you can imagine, this was a busy place.

 32-Pounder Seacoast Gun